 A crucial part of my plan to keep my finances on track is to have foreign students to stay.
 We have another one coming in two weeks and hopefully a long term one arriving in September.
 This means that sometimes darling daughters 2 and 3 have to share a bedroom!
 We need to get organised so that DD2 can slip seamlessly back and forth.

-So I am badgering them both to rationalise their clothes and belongings.
+So I am badgering them both to rationalise their clothes and belongings with a good bit of decluttering.
 We currently have about 8 binliners full of items we will sell at a boot sale later in the summer, but there will be more.

 I spent yesterday evening sorting the room out and trying to use every available bit of space effectively, and it is coming together.
 We will get there!